ManuelFte/Ubuntu-server-as-remote-PC/README.md

 ## Optional modes

-- `--basic / -bc` - Gives the server some basic unrelated setup in case it was just created; namely, it adjusts the clock and sets up a password for the current user (ignore if you did this already on your own).
+- `--include-initial-setup / -iis` - Includes some initial server setup in case the server was just created; namely, it adjusts the clock and sets up a password for the current user.
+Useful for Google Cloud VMs.
+Ignore if you did this already on your own.
 - `--dns / -dn` - Sets up OpenDNS nameservers (more options available in [`resolved.conf`](https://github.com/ManuelFte/Ubuntu-server-as-remote-PC/blob/main/resolved.conf)).
 - `--full / -fl` - Does all of the above.